 “The long-term relationship between doctor and patient is the basis for trust and communication about disease decisions, and patients expect their doctors to tell them the truth and to help them negotiate the best decisions for their future wellbeing.
 Doctors need the training and support to learn how to conduct these conversations,” said Diane E. Meier, MD, director of the Center to Advance Palliative Care.
 “Communications Skills Pathfinder is the portal to evidence-based, highly scalable tools and essential communications skills training for all clinicians treating seriously ill patients.”

 The tools and training pathways provided by the Communications Skills Pathfinder portal can be utilized by individual clinicians, educators, and organizations.
 They can be adapted to any clinical setting, including inpatient settings, outpatient clinics, patient-centered medical homes, skilled nursing facilities, or home-based care.
 The portal will enable both clinicians and organizations to:

 - Improve the ability to share prognosis, elicit patient values and goals, and make recommendations for care

 - Create higher levels of support for both patients and their families

 - Improve patient, family, and clinician ability to develop highly personalized and medically appropriate care plans that effectively match all parties’ priorities

 The Communications Skills Pathfinder portal is supported by a grant from the Gordon and Betty Moore Foundation.
 It can be accessed at communication-skills-pathfinder.org.

 The Center to Advance Palliative Care (CAPC) is a national, member-based nonprofit organization dedicated to increasing the availability of quality palliative care services for people facing serious illness.
-It provides online training and Designation status in communication skills aimed at clinicians treating serious illness. capc.org
+It provides online training and Designation status in communication skills aimed at clinicians treating serious illness.
+Learn more at capc.org.